Why is my Dog eating poop all of a sudden? How many times have I heard that?

 Our dogs are naturally animals that used to live in the wild where they had to protect and fetch for themselves.
 In the wild, dogs would eat poop to get rid of the odor which may attract predators.
 Sometimes, these animal instincts might also influence your dog to do the same at home.

 This is a common cause of dog eating poop all of a sudden.
-If your dog does not digest and absorb nutrient into the bloodstream, you might be dealing with malabsorption.
+If your dog does not digest and absorb nutrients into the bloodstream, you might be dealing with malabsorption.
 This makes him eliminate undigested foods which might make him want to eat it right back.
-He will do this in efforts to get these nutrients.
+He will do this in an effort to get these nutrients.

 This is commonly caused by a lack of digestive enzymes that help the process of absorption.
 These digestive enzymes can be found in your dog’s prey.
 However, domestication has led to the need to feed commercial and processed foods to our dogs.

 In the wild, your dog would be hunting for prey, which means he will eat raw foods.
 Your dog will likely eat everything, including guts and intestines.
 These foods will give your dog the missing enzymes, unlike the commercial foods.
 It is important to note that your dog may not be able to produce these enzymes on his own as we do.